- Doctors & Departments

-Children’s Hospital Colorado has a specialized follow-up clinic for babies born with complex congenital heart disease who need palliative surgery (a series of surgeries to improve cardiac circulation and help these babies thrive and grow).
+The Heart Institute has a specialized follow-up clinic for babies born with complex congenital heart defect who need palliative surgery (a series of surgeries to improve cardiac circulation and help these babies thrive and grow).
 Children with this type of heart defect usually require a series of three surgeries during their first two to three years of life.

 In addition to caring for your baby after heart surgery and your discharge home, the Complex Congenital Heart Disease (CCHDD) Clinic also provides follow-up care throughout childhood.
 As part of our long-term care, we will regularly evaluate your child’s development and coordinate with your pediatrician and other specialists as needed.
 This helps ensure that you have the resources you need to care for your child’s heart and to meet normal developmental milestones.

 As part of our multidisciplinary care, experts from different areas of the hospital will monitor your child’s treatment.
 Our clinic includes specialists from pediatric cardiology, pediatric primary care, nutrition, infant feeding/development, social work, physical therapy, occupational therapy and speech/language pathology.

 We see children with the following complex congenital heart defects: